 Watford Football Club is an English football club based in the city of Watford in Hertfordshire.
-They currently feature in the English Football League Championship.
+They currently feature in the English Premier League.

 At the end of the 1987-1988 season Watford got relegated from the first division after Taylor had left the club at the end of the 1986-1987 campaign.
 Watford stayed outside the English top flight until Taylor took charge of the club again in the late 1990s.
 Graham Taylor took Watford back to the first division, now of course renamed and repackaged as the Premiership, at the end of the 1998-1999 season.
 Watford though got relegated after one season in the English top flight.

 Watford returned to the Premiership again but didn’t last long.
 The Hornets eventually won back promotion in 2015 under Slavisa Jokanovic, although he was replaced by Quique Sanchez Flores before the new Premier League campaign.
 Watford have remained in the top flight ever since despite numerous changes of manager.
 They were FA Cup runners-up in 2018-19 too.